fractal-bootcamp/precourse-materials/computer-science/basics/answers/guillaume.md

 It's like a snapshot of all the information that the program is currently tracking or remembering.
-This is what allows an application to: be interactive and dynamic maintain consistency across user intereactions
+This is what allows an application to: be interactive and dynamic maintain consistency across user interactions

 What is an interface?
 Mainly refers to a UI (User Interface) or API (Application Programming Interfaces)